backstage/backstage/plugins/apache-airflow/README.md

 Welcome to the apache-airflow plugin!

+## Feature Requests & Ideas

+- [ ] Add support for running multiple instances of Airflow for monitoring various deployment stages or business domains. ([Suggested by @JGoldman110](https://github.com/backstage/backstage/issues/735#issuecomment-985063468))
+- [ ] Make owner chips in the DAG table clickable, resolving to a user or group in the entity catalog. ([Suggested by @julioz](https://github.com/backstage/backstage/pull/8348#discussion_r764766295))

 ## Installation

 1. Install the plugin with `yarn` in the root of your Backstage directory